Bullying Prevention Plan

 • Communicate bullying prevention and intervention strategies and reporting procedures to the school community

 School Monitoring and Review Process

-Our most recent school climate survey was or will be conducted on: March 2018
+Our most recent school climate (WHY) survey was or will be conducted on: Spring 2022

-96 % of students in grades 4-6, N/A % of students in grades 7-8, 10 % of parents, and 59% of staff completed our most recent school climate survey.
+84% of students in grades 4-6, 1% of parents and 95% of staff completed our most recent school climate survey.

-59 % of students in grade 4-6 and N/A % of students in grades 7/8 indicated that they told an adult about bullying that had occurred.
+50% of students indicated that they told an adult about bullying that had occurred.